huggingface/transformers/docs/source/en/quantization.md

 #### Finetuning

 With the [PEFT](https://github.com/huggingface/peft) library, you can finetune large models like [flan-t5-large](https://huggingface.co/google/flan-t5-large) and [facebook/opt-6.7b](https://huggingface.co/facebook/opt-6.7b) with 8-bit quantization.
-You don't need to pass the `device_map` parameter for training because it'll autonatically load your model on a GPU.
+You don't need to pass the `device_map` parameter for training because it'll automatically load your model on a GPU.
 However, you can still customize the device map with the `device_map` parameter if you want to (`device_map="auto"` should only be used for inference).

 ### 4-bit